Sigismond Thalberg: Concerts in America

 On 22 July 1843, Thalberg married Francesca ("Cecchina"), the eldest daughter of Luigi Lablache, first bass at the Théâtre des Italiens in Paris.
 Thalberg went with his wife to Italy where they stayed for the winter 1843–44.

 In 1855, after Thalberg's operas Florinda, Op.
 71 and Cristina di Svezia had failed, he realized his ambition to give concerts in America.
 From July to December 1855, he performed with overwhelming success in Rio de Janeiro and Buenos Aires.
 He returned to Europe, but—after a stay of several months in Paris—went on the steamboat Africa to North America, where he arrived on 3 October 1856, in New York.
-After Thalberg's debut there on 10 November 1856, a performance marathon ensued, during which he spent eight months giving concerts 5 or 6 days a week.
+After Thalberg's debut there on 10 November 1856, a performance marathon ensued, during which he spent eight months giving concerts five or six days a week.
 Occasionally, he gave two or even three concerts a day.
 On Sundays, concerts were generally only allowed if they presented "sacred music", but several times Thalberg performed anyhow, playing pieces like his Op.
-33, based on a prayer from Rossini's opera, or his Huguenots-fantasy with the chorale "Ein feste Burg ist unser Gott" as main subject.
+33 (Moses), based on a prayer from Rossini's opera, or his Huguenots-fantasy with the chorale "Ein feste Burg ist unser Gott" as main subject.
 His Andante, Op.
 32 and his Op.
-59 were also allowed.
+59 (Marche funèbre) were also allowed.

-Thalberg's first American season ended with a concert on 29 July 1857 in Saratoga Springs, NY.
+Thalberg's first American season ended with a concert on 29 July 1857 in Saratoga Springs.
 On 15 September 1857, he gave another concert in New York, starting his second season.
-With very few intermissions, he was busy until his last concert on 12 June 1858, in Peoria, IL.
+With very few intermissions, he was busy until his last concert on 12 June 1858, in Peoria.
 By then, he had visited nearly 80 cities and given more than 320 regular concerts in the United States, and 20 concerts in Canada.
 In addition, he gave at least 20 free concerts for many thousands of schoolchildren.
 Thalberg also gave a series of solo matinées in New York and in Boston at which he played own works as well as chamber music.
 From 1857, the violinist Henri Vieuxtemps toured with Thalberg.
 They played works by Beethoven and duos composed by Thalberg.